Frequently asked questions

 I do have availability for couples work and for supervisees, just get in touch for more details.

 Do you offer relationship, marriage or couples therapy?

-I do offer therapy for more than one person, and this could be for married or co-habiting couples (same or different sex), relationships of any type where there are more than two people involved, family relationships, non-monogamous couples.
+I do offer therapy for more than one person, and this could be for married or co-habiting couples (same or different genders), relationships of any type where there are more than two people involved, family relationships, non-monogamous couples.

 Can I claim for therapy on my insurance?